beephole/Ms.Word-Text-Finder/README.md

    >9.
 It can go through tables in a word Doc and replace the Text.

    >10.
 Option to make the Values Bold text.

+   >11.
+Scan Excel templates for variables for later use and replace variable also with -i input.txt with values in